vitaly-zdanevich/geeknote/README.md

 It allows you to:
    * create notes in your Evernote account;
    * create tags, notebooks;
-   * use Evernote search in console with different filters;
+   * use Evernote search from the console using different filters;
+   * edit notes directly in the console using any editor, such as nano, vim or mcedit;
    * edit notes directly in console using any editor: nano, vim, emacs, mcedit;
-   * sync your local files, directories with Evernote;
+   * synchronize your local files and directories with Evernote;
-   * use Evernote with cron or any scripts.
+   * use Evernote from a crontab or a script.

-Geeknote is written in Python, so you can use the open source package anywhere you have Python, even in Windows if you like.
+Geeknote is open source and written in Python.
+Geeknote can be used anywhere where you have Python installed (even in Windows if you like).

-Here we have documentation for Geeknote.
-We'll show basic commands how to work with notes, notebooks and tags in Evernote using Geeknote, also we'll show how to use search to find notes you want and give you some examples.
+In this document we'll show basic commands how to work with Evernote's notes, notebooks and tags using Geeknote and how to use Geeknote search.

 ## Installation
 You can install Geeknote as a python script.